Please refer to the attachment below for the printable version which includes pictures:

 If you feel your child is entitled to a free school meal please ask at the school office.

-Due to new legislation the school are required to provide allergen information on all food provided by the school.
+Allergen information on all food provided by the school is listed on the menus which are available on the school website.
+Please ensure that the school has been notified of any food allergies that your child has.
 The school cannot be responsible for allergen information for food that has been prepared outside of the school and brought in for consumption by pupils or staff.

 Packed lunches should be brought in by the children at 8.45 am.
 Sweets should not be brought into school unless they are to be handed to the teacher to be shared for a special occasion.
 All children are provided with free fruit.